Vatican's financial crimes prosecution hurt by inexperience

 While some delays were due to slow responses from other countries, Moneyval faulted prosecutors for sitting on cases, waiting for convictions of suspects elsewhere and said they must set targets to bring cases to trial.

-The evaluators also faulted the Vatican’s reliance on part-time prosecutors who also practice law in Italy, a foreign jurisdiction, warning that they might have conflicts of interest and recommending that they be dedicated full-time to Vatican cases.
+The evaluators also faulted the Vatican’s reliance on part-time prosecutors who also practice law in Italy, warning that they might have conflicts of interest and recommending that they be dedicated full-time to Vatican cases.

 The evaluators also took strong issue with the Oct.
 1, 2019 raid into the Vatican’s financial intelligence unit, which was authorized by the pope and marked the first public disclosure about the investigation into the London real estate deal.
-As part of the raid, Vatican gendarmes seized computers and files, including confidential documentation provided by other countries to the Holy See to help in the global fight against financial crimes.
+Vatican gendarmes seized computers and files, including confidential documentation provided by other countries to the Holy See to help the global fight against financial crimes.

 As a result of the unprecedented raid, the Egmont Group of national financial intelligence units suspended the Vatican from its confidential information sharing network for two months, until Vatican prosecutors agreed to never conduct such an unannounced seizure again.